-Job growth for those working as transportation managers is expected to increase slowly by 2% between the years of 2014 and 2024, according to the U.S. Bureau of Labor Statistics.
-As of May 2015, the median annual salary for transportation, storage, and distribution managers was $86,630.
+Job growth for those working as transportation managers is expected to increase at an average rate of 6% between the years of 2018 and 2028, according to the U.S. Bureau of Labor Statistics.
+As of May 2018, the median annual salary for transportation, storage, and distribution managers was $94,730.

 Continuing Education Information

 Graduates with a master's degree in transportation may find opportunities for advancement with experience, or may choose to pursue an advanced degree or a graduate certificate in transportation, or a related field, such as project management for transportation.